influxdata/docs-v2/content/flux/v0.x/join-data/troubleshoot-joins.md

 #### Submit issues for unexplained behaviors or errors

-This is a "living" document that may be updated with common issues that users may run into when using the [`join` package](/flux/v0.x/stdlib/join) to join data.
-If you have questions about a behavior or error that is not documented here, please submit an issue on either the InfluxData Documentation or Flux GitHub repositories:
+This is a "living" document that may be updated with common issues that users may run into when using the [`join` package](/flux/v0.x/stdlib/join).
+If you have questions about a behavior or error that is not documented here, please submit an issue to either the InfluxData Documentation or Flux GitHub repositories:

 - [Submit a documentation issue](https://github.com/influxdata/docs-v2/issues/new/choose)
 - [Submit a Flux issue](https://github.com/influxdata/flux/issues/new/choose)